Game Boy Advance Architecture

 The Game Boy Advance’s usable memory is distributed across the following locations (ordered from fastest to slowest) [20]:

-Although this console was marketed as a 32-bit system, the majority of its memory is only accessible through a 16-bit bus, meaning games will mostly use the Thumb instruction set to avoid spending two cycles per instruction fetch.
-Only in very exceptional circumstances (i.e. need to use instructions not found on Thumb while storing them in IWRAM), programmers will benefit from the ARM instruction set.
+In conclusion, even though this console was marketed as a 32-bit system, the majority of its memory is only accessible through a 16-bit bus, meaning games mostly use the Thumb instruction set to avoid spending two cycles per instruction fetch.
+Only in very exceptional circumstances (e.g. when using instructions not found on Thumb or when reading from IWRAM) programmers will benefit from the ARM instruction set.

 Becoming a Game Boy Color

-Apart from the inclusion of GBC hardware (Sharp SM83, original BIOS, audio and video modes, compatible cartridge slot and so forth), there are two extra functions required to make backwards compatibility work.
+Apart from the inclusion of GBC hardware (e.g. the Sharp SM83 CPU, original BIOS, audio and video modes, and a compatible cartridge slot), there are two further functions required to make backwards compatibility work.

-From the hardware side, the console relies on switches to detect if a Game Boy or Game Boy Color cartridge is inserted.
-A shape detector in the cartridge slot effectively identifies the type of cartridge and allows the CPU to read its state.
-It is assumed that some component of CPU AGB reads that value and automatically powers off the hardware not needed in GBC mode.
+From the hardware side, the console relies on an electrical switch to detect if a Game Boy or Game Boy Color cartridge is inserted [22].
+A shape detector in the cartridge slot effectively identifies the type of cartridge and allows the ARM7 CPU to read its state and act accordingly.
+Furthermore, the voltage supply, along with the joypad, cartridge, and WRAM buses are physically redirected depending on the state of the switch.

-From the software side, there is a special 16-bit register called REG_DISPCNT which can alter many properties of the display, but one of its bits sets the console to ‘GBC mode’ [21].
-At first, I struggled to understand exactly when the GBA tries to update this register.
-Luckily, some developers helped to clarify this:
+From the software side, there is a special 16-bit register called REG_DISPCNT which can alter many properties of the display, but one of its bits sets the console to ‘GBC mode’ [23].
+This prompts the system to put the SM83 CPU in charge and bootstrap the GBC BIOS.
+There’s one restriction, however: setting REG_DISPCNT to GBC mode only works if the system is currently booting from the GBA BIOS, as it checks the value of the program counter (the PC register).

 Graphics

-Before we begin, you’ll find the system a mix between the SNES and the Game Boy, the graphics core is still the well-known 2D engine called PPU.
-I recommend reading those articles before continuing since I’ll be revisiting lots of previously-explained concepts.
+Before we begin, you’ll find the graphics capabilities to be a blend of Super Nintendo and Game Boy elements.
+In fact, the new graphics core is still called PPU.
+Thus, I recommend reading those articles first, as I will be revisiting many previously explained concepts.

-Compared to previous Game Boys, we now have an LCD screen that can display up to 32,768 colours (15-bit).
-It has a resolution of 240 x 160 pixels and a refresh rate of ~60 Hz.
+Compared to previous Game Boys, we now have an LCD screen with a richer colour gamut, capable of displaying up to 32,768 colours (15-bit).
+It features a resolution of 240 x 160 pixels (giving games a ‘wide-screen’ look) and a refresh rate of ~60 Hz.
+I wonder if the new aspect ratio was directed towards benefiting platform games.

 Organising the content